AznIronMan/imessage_api/README.md

 ```

 ## License
-This project is licensed under the[MIT License](https://choosealicense.com/licenses/mit/).
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 Please note that you should replace `yourusername` and `yourcompanyname` with your actual username and your actual company name in the *XML* and *bash* commands.